Ann Plato: Early years

-Ann Plato was born around 1820 or 1824 in Hartford, Connecticut, and was most likely the eldest daughter of Henry and Deborah Plato.
+Ann Plato was born around 1820 or 1824 in Hartford, Connecticut, and was most likely the eldest daughter of Henry and Deborah Plato, married in 1824.
 In the 1828 Hartford City Directory, Henry Plato was listed as a laborer and Deborah Plato was listed as a seamstress, living at 23 Elm Street.
-Her father was a farmer, and she had one sister, as well as a brother who died young.
+Her father was a farmer, born form Narragansett people of Rhode Island.
+She had one sister and one brother, Gertrude and Benajah, as well as a brother who died young, mentionned in her book.

 As is the case with many African-American people who lived in the United States of America during the 19th-century (although this applies to most resident of the United States in that time as well), there exists very little information about her.
 Most of what is known about her comes from the introduction of her book, written by Reverend James W. C. Pennington, pastor of the Colored Congregational Church of Hartford and the first black man to attend classes at Yale University.
 Pennington was an important influence for Plato as an educator.
 In her book's introduction, Pennington wrote of Plato: "My authoress is a colored lady, a member of my church, of pleasing piety and modest worth."